leesei/astro-paper/src/content/post/predefined-color-schemes.md

 ---
+title: Predefined color schemes
+description: Some of the well-crafted, predefined color schemes for AstroPaper blog theme.
+created: 2022-09-26
+tags:
+  - color-schemes
 author: Sat Naing
-pubDatetime: 2022-09-26T12:13:24Z
-title: Predefined color schemes
-postSlug: predefined-color-schemes
 featured: false
 draft: false
-tags:
-  - color-schemes
-ogImage: ""
-description:
-  Some of the well-crafted, predefined color schemes for AstroPaper blog theme.
 ---

 I've crafted some predefined color schemes for this AstroPaper blog theme.
 You can replace these color schemes with the original ones.